๐Ÿ’ผIntro to Business

 Why This Matters

-Marketing isn't just about catchy ads and social media posts—it's the strategic engine that connects businesses with the right customers at the right time.
-In Intro to Business, you're being tested on how companies identify who to sell to, what value they're offering, and how they communicate that value effectively.
+Marketing isn't just about catchy ads and social media posts.
+It's the strategic engine that connects businesses with the right customers at the right time.
+In Intro to Marketing, you're being tested on how companies identify who to sell to, what value they're offering, and how they communicate that value effectively.
 These concepts form the foundation of every business decision, from launching a new product to expanding into new markets.

-The concepts in this guide demonstrate core business principles: strategic planning, customer-centric thinking, competitive positioning, and data-driven decision-making.
+The concepts in this guide cover core business principles: strategic planning, customer-centric thinking, competitive positioning, and data-driven decision-making.
 When you see a question about the marketing mix or brand positioning, you're really being asked to show that you understand how businesses create and capture value.
-Don't just memorize definitions—know what strategic problem each concept solves and how they work together to build a successful marketing approach.
+Don't just memorize definitions.
+Know what strategic problem each concept solves and how they work together to build a successful marketing approach.

 Understanding Your Customer